rgdavies92/used-car-value/README.md

 The GeoPy package and Google Maps API have been used to create a categorical predictor detailing the dealer county.
 The initial hunch was that used cars near London might cost more than those further away from London, and that including dealer location in predictors might improve model performance.

-Although most car listings did have some degree of dealer location information, the format was highly incosistent; sometimes a town, sometimes a postcode, sometimes a county.
+Although most car listings did have some degree of dealer location information, the format was highly inconsistent; sometimes a town, sometimes a postcode, sometimes a county.
 In order to standardise this, reverse geocoding was performed to extract latitude and longitude for each car listing before obtaining the dealer county.
 Dealer county data were obtained for all 319,663 cars with boot size data.

 <br>
 <p align="center" width="100%">